Hilton Honors American Express Card review

 Current welcome offer

-Once you sign up for the Hilton Honors American Express Card, you’ll earn a welcome bonus of 80,000 Hilton Honors points when you spend just $1,000 on your card within the first three months of card membership.
+Once you sign up for the Hilton Honors American Express Card, you’ll earn a Limited Time welcome bonus of 100,000 Hilton Honors Bonus Points after you spend $1,000 in purchases on the card in the first 3 months of card membership (Offer expires 8/25/2021).
+Plus, earn up to $100 in statement credits on eligible purchases made on the card at any of the Hilton family of hotels in the first 12 months of card membership (Offer expires 8/25/2021).
 This bonus is pretty generous when you consider the fact this card doesn’t have an annual fee.
 You can frequently find award space at Hilton properties for as little as 5,000 points per night, so this intro offer can stretch quite a ways.

 The welcome bonus on this card is also easy to earn.
-With just $334 in spending per month for the first three months in a row, you could reach the spending threshold to earn 80,000 bonus points.
+With just $334 in spending per month for the first three months in a row, you could easily reach the spending threshold to earn the welcome offer.

 Earning and redeeming rewards

 Consumers looking for a card that helps them rack up rewards on regular spending will be happy to see how relevant the bonus categories are with the Hilton Honors American Express Card.
-Redeeming rewards for free stays can also be a fruitful endeavor, and that’s especially true if you plan to stay for five nights or longer.
+Redeeming rewards for free stays can also be a fruitful endeavor, which is especially true if you plan to stay for five nights or longer.

 Once you sign up for the Hilton Honors American Express Card, you’ll get the chance to earn 7X points for each dollar of eligible purchases charged directly with a hotel or resort within the Hilton portfolio and 5X points for each dollar on U.S. supermarket, U.S. gas station and U.S. restaurant purchases.
 You’ll also earn a flat 3X points per dollar on all non-bonus spending, which is a higher rewards rate than many hotel cards offer on regular purchases.

 When it comes to redeeming points earned in the Hilton Honors program, the most popular redemption option is free hotel nights.
-Reward stays start at 5,000 points, although a standard night in a premium hotel like the Conrad Maldives Rangali Island will set you back 95,000 points.
+Reward stays start at 5,000 points and increase in 1,000-point increments, although a standard night in a premium hotel like the Conrad Maldives Rangali Island will set you back at least 95,000 points.
 However, keep in mind that, if you’re a Silver elite member or better, your 5th night is free when you book at least five consecutive nights with points.

 How much are points worth?